South African Class 31-000

-The South African Railways Class 31-000 of 1958 was a diesel-electric locomotive.
+The South African Railways Class 31-000 of 1958 is a diesel-electric locomotive series.

 In June and July 1958, the South African Railways placed forty-five Class 1-DE General Electric type U12B diesel-electric locomotives in service.
 They were later reclassified to Class 31-000 and renumbered.

 Manufacturer

 The South African Class 31-000 type GE U12B diesel-electric locomotive was designed for the South African Railways (SAR) and built by General Electric in 1958.
 They were the first diesel-electric road locomotives to enter SAR service in quantity.

 Reclassification and renumbering

 Upon delivery, they were designated Class 1-DE and numbered in the range from D700 to D744 in the non-steam locomotive number range which had hitherto been used almost exclusively for electric locomotives, the exceptions being the pre-war experimental Class DS and Class DS1 diesel-electric locomotives.
 After the SAR adopted a new classification and numbering system for diesel-powered locomotives upon the arrival of the Class 32-000 in 1959, they were reclassified to Class 31-000 and renumbered in the range from 31-001 to 31-045.